Site Map

 Outlook depends on the cause.

-People with AD due to a medicine usually recover when that medicine is stopped.
-When AD is caused by other factors, recovery depends on how well the disease can be treated.
+People with autonomic dysfunction due to a medicine usually recover when that medicine is stopped.
+When AD is aggravated by other factors, recovery depends on how well the disease can be treated.

 Possible Complications

 Complications may occur due to side effects of medicines used to treat the condition.
+A sudden severe increase in blood pressure can cause a stroke or bleeding into the brain.
 Long-term, severe high blood pressure may cause seizures, bleeding in the eyes, stroke, or death.

 When to Contact a Medical Professional